SyncfusionExamples/How-to-Create-a-Live-Chart-Using-.NET-MAUI-Toolkit/README.md

 # Create Real-Time ECG Monitoring with .NET MAUI & Syncfusion Charts

 Discover how to build a real-time ECG monitoring application using .NET MAUI and [SfCartesianChart](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.SfCartesianChart.html).
-This guide walks you through creating a responsive, live-updating visualization that's perfect for medical applications, IoT dashboards, or any scenario requiring real-time data visualization.
+This open-source project shows you how to create a responsive, live-updating visualization for medical applications, IoT dashboards, and any scenario requiring real-time data displays.

 ## Overview